ITGlue-Support/BulkUpdatePasswords/README.md

-The PowerShell script has been created to update configurations in bulk from the backend.
+The PowerShell script has been created to update passwords in bulk from the backend.
 Using this script, partners can update the following in the backend via their API:

 Update Passwords information
 Create Embedded password